-The STDEVPA Function is categorized under Statistical functions.
-It will calculate standard deviation that is based on entire population given as arguments.
+The STDEVPA Function is categorized under Excel Statistical functions.
+It will calculate the standard deviation that is based on the entire population given as arguments.
 The function will ignore logical values and text.

-As a financial analyst, the STDEVPA function can be used to calculate deviations in revenue.
-Portfolio managers often use standard deviation to measure and keep track of their portfolios’ risk.
+As a financial analyst, the STDEVPA function can be used, for example, to calculate deviations in revenue.
+Portfolio managers often use standard deviation to measure and keep track of their portfolio’s risk level.

 The STDEVPA function uses the following arguments:

-- Value1 (required argument) – It is the first number argument that corresponding to a population.
+- Value1 (required argument) – This is the first number argument corresponding to a population.

-- Value2 (optional argument) – It is a number argument that corresponds to the population.
+- Value2 (optional argument) – This is a number argument that corresponds to the population.

 - The given arguments must provide at least two numeric values to the function.